How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Relax at the Dead Sea

-The lowest place on Earth also happens to be an inland salt lake known as the Dead Sea.
+The lowest place on Earth is an inland salt lake known as the Dead Sea.
 Regarded around the world as one of the saltiest places on Earth, the Dead Sea is so salty that just about anyone can float on it, as its salt content is 3 times that of the ocean.

 For the full-day spa experience here, it’s best to stay at a resort that lies right on the beach.
 I recommend Kempinski Hotel Ishtar Dead Sea, as it offers direct access to the Dead Sea, as well as a full-service spa.